trishadominyk/tejero-resort/wp-content/plugins/slidedeck/readme.txt

 == What more can you do with SlideDeck plugin? ==

 There are more than a dozen add-ons available to enhance your slider.
-Here is list of available add-ons/lenses/templates and dynamic sources that you can choose from

-* Scheduler - schedule your slides
-* Facebook - Dynamic source
-* YouTube - Dynamic source
-* Vimeo - Dynamic source
-* WP Posts - Dynamic source
-* Import- Export - Move your slider from one site to another site in few clicks
+==  What do you get in extension bundle? ==

+Here are the features that you get with the SlideDeck Extension mega bundle.

+* Text Slider
+* HTML Slider
+* Custom CSS
+* Call To Action
-* Templates - 30+ ready to use templates
+* Templates
+* Social Media Sources
+* WooCommerce
+* Video Sources
+* Image Gallery Sources
+* NextGen Gallery
+* Scheduler
+* Import/Export
+* Lead Generation

-For complete list of add-ons, visit [SlideDeck](https://www.slidedeck.com/extensions/)
+For complete list of extensions, visit [SlideDeck](https://www.slidedeck.com/extensions/)

+== What is the plan for SlideDeck | version 5 ? ==

+= SlideDeck | version 5 will have regular updates.
+Here is a glimpse of the upcoming releases: =

+* SlideShare Integration
+* Twitter Integration
+* 50+ Transition effects
+* 50+ ready-to-use Templates

 **Requirements:** WordPress 3.3+, PHP5 and higher